Photos From Raymond Shaw

 |This Concludes My Taiwan R&R Photos

 This is my favorite photo and maybe one of the highlights of my military career.
 During the last couple of days in country, I visited the port for the last time to say so long and good luck to everyone who had supported me

 throughout the year.
 For whatever reason, I took my camera to recollect this important place in time.

-many times throughout the year, was standing nearby.
+times throughout the year, was standing nearby.
 The ship foreman translated to the stevedore where I was going and the stevedore immediately took a step back, snapped to attention and gave me this salute.
-I'm glad I
+I'm glad I caught his

 Good luck and good health to all.
 I hope to hear from old friends who come to this web site.

 Please feel free to email me from here.

 |She's Not There - The Zombies - 1964

 |Civilian Stevedore Foreman